CaesarJeries/CaesarJeries/README.md

 - 👋 Hi, I’m Caesar
-- 👀 I’m interested in Deep Learning, learning new technologies, and system design.
+- 👀 I’m interested in Deep Learning, learning new technologies.
+- I'm interested in Physics and Math as well.
 - :wolf: I love to learn and expirement with new things!
 - :muscle: I welcome challenges.
 They're the best way to learn.
-- 🌱 I’m currently learning deep learning, and Rust
 - 📫 How to reach me: Available via [email](mailto:caesar.dakwar@outlook.co.il), or [linkedin](https://www.linkedin.com/in/caesar-jeries).

 <!---